Twistions/Kick-View-Bot/readme.md

 - **Dockerized System**: Our solution is containerized for easy deployment and scalability across various environments.

+### **Pricing:**
+We offer two pricing options to cater to your needs:

+1. **Source Code**: If you prefer full control and customization, we provide the source code for a one-time purchase.
+You can integrate it and generate views as per your requirements.

+2. **Monthly API Access (Up to 100,000 viewers)**: For those who require a substantial number of views, we offer a monthly subscription plan with API access.
+This option allows you to scale your viewership as needed.

+Please note that the pricing for each option varies, and it is determined based on your specific requirements.
+Serious inquiries only, as the source code and large viewer packages come with a significant investment.

 ### **Contact Information:**
 For more details or to make a purchase, please contact us on Discord.